 The Lower 180-Foot Aquifer and the 400-Foot Aquifer are also made up of gravel and sand with some clay.
 Both are a major source of water for both Fort Ord and farms in the Salinas Valley.
 Below is a cross section of aquifers on Fort Ord:

-There are four identified areas of groundwater contamination under the former Fort Ord.
+There are now three identified areas of groundwater contamination under the former Fort Ord.
 The most frequently detected chemicals in three of these areas are trichloroethene (TCE) and carbon tetrachloride (CT) in the remaining area.
 The suspected sources, locations, main contaminant, and affected aquifers are:

 - Waste disposal in the Fort Ord landfill resulted in TCE contamination of groundwater in the A-Aquifer, the Upper 180-Foot Aquifer and the Lower 180-Foot Aquifer.
 This area is called Operable Unit 2 or OU2.